Ella and Stan

 - Paraphrased from Katie Heaney’s article “Almost No One Is falsely Accused of Rape” published by The Cut in 2018. https://www.thecut.com/article/false-rape-accusations.html

 Kathleen Rea danced with Canada’s Ballet Jorgen, National Ballet of Canada & Tiroler Landestheater (Austria).
 She fell in love with contact improvisation (CI) 21 years ago and has been involved in the CI community ever since.
 She has choreographed over 40 dance works and been nominated for 5 DORA awards.
-Kathleen has a learning disability that throughout her life has meant that writing take 4 to 8 times longer than the average person.
-It is one of life’s great surprises and mysteries for her that despite the struggle she developed a love of writing and is a published author (“The Healing Dance” -Charles C. Thomas Publisher, as well as blog and academic writing).
+Kathleen has a learning disability that throughout her life has meant that writing takes 4 to 8 times longer than the average person.
+It is one of life’s great surprises and mysteries for her that despite her struggles she developed a love of writing and is a published author (“The Healing Dance” -Charles C. Thomas Publisher, as well as blog and academic writing).
 She has a Master’s in Expressive Arts with a minor in Psychology.
 She has a passion for functional movement and is a teacher candidate of the Axis Syllabus.
-She is the director of REAson d’etre dance productions a not-for-profit contact improvisation based dance company that produces a weekly dance jam in Toronto, the Contact Dance International Film Festival and dance-theatre productions.
-Being on the autism spectrum she also identifies as being neuro-atypical and works to educate the world about neurodiversity .
+She is the director of REAson d’etre dance productions a not-for-profit contact improvisation-based dance company that produces a weekly dance jam in Toronto, the Contact Dance International Film Festival, and dance-theatre productions.
+She was the project manager and access consultant for Fantagraphics’ “Dancing After TEN” book.
+Kathleen recently created and performed “Thread Bound with Suzanne Liska.
+Performance footage of the dance-theatre work was chosen for screening multiple international film festivals.
+Kathleen identifies and being on the autism spectrum.
+As a neuro-atypical person, she works to educate the world about neurodiversity.